wpmudev/custom-sidebars/readme.txt

 = 3.0.1.0 =
 * Added the "Create custom sidebar to get started." box.
-* Fixed a problem with link to disable accessibility mode.
+* Fixed a problem with the link to disable accessibility mode.
 * Fixed UX problem with "plus" icon on visibility options.
-* Show advertising for "WP Checkup" in whole admin area.
+* Show advertising for "WP Checkup" in the whole admin area.

 = 3.0.0.1 =
 * Fixed a problem with wp_enqueue_script wich was called too early.